 I am an advocate of direct, concise and lively writing.
 Ernest Hemingway and John Steinbeck communicated well.
 Unfortunately, many authors like long, meandering sentences.
 Writing is a skill, something we have to work at, whether undertaking an MA, a Ph.D or our fourth book.
 A well-crafted paragraph of two or three sentences often communicates better than several paragraphs of turgid prose.
-The poverty of academic expression explains why so much of our writing is little read.
+The poor quality of academic expression explains why so much of our writing is little read.
 Figures and tables are usually a poor substitute for good writing and should be kept to a minimum.

 Most of us write badly and must practice in order to write well.
 To assist in this objective I recommend reading Stephen King, On Writing: A Memoir of the Craft (Pocket Books, 2002), William Zinsser, On Writing Well (HarperCollins, 30th anniversary edition, 2006) and Paul J. Silvia, How to Write a Lot: A Practical Guide to Productive Academic Writing (APA Life Tools, 2007).